 Historical Context and Evolution

 GNP, however, has a longer history, with its roots tracing back to earlier attempts to measure national income.
 In the past, GNP was the primary measure of a country's economic activity.
-However, as globalization increased and economies became more interconnected, GDP gained prominence as a more relevant measure of domestic production.
+Even so, as globalization increased and economies became more interconnected, GDP gained prominence as a more relevant measure of domestic production.

 Key Differences and Implications